 What is your favorite Friday night cocktail?

 I love trying new things and exploring new liqueurs and flavors after a long week.
-Sadly, I am more prone to order one of these sweet rum filled creations instead of the hundreds of craft beers that we have access to all of the time.
+Sadly, I am more prone to order one of these sweet rum-filled creations instead of the hundreds of craft beers that we have access to all of the time.

-The benefit is when mixed right, one of these Blue Whale cocktails or other fun drinks are hands down delicious.
+The benefit is when mixed right, one of these Blue Whale cocktails or other fun drinks is hands down delicious.
 The downside… when they aren’t mixed well… they are just… let’s be honest, sugary and gross.